grammarware/sle16/kuehn/README.md

 # Full-fledge Role Modeling Editor (FRaMED)
-Thomas Khn, Kay Bierzynski, Sebastian Richly, Uwe Aámann
+Thomas Kühn, Kay Bierzynski, Sebastian Richly, Uwe Aßmann

 No artefacts corresponding to this paper, have been submitted yet.